rails/rails/guides/source/association_basics.md

 class Paperback < ApplicationRecord; end
 ```

 ##### `:strict_loading`

 Enforces strict loading every time an associated record is loaded through this association.

 ##### `:association_foreign_key`

 The `:association_foreign_key` can be found on a `has_and_belongs_to_many` relationship.
 By convention, Rails assumes that the column in the join table used to hold the foreign key pointing to the other model is the name of that model with the suffix `_id` added.
-The `:association_foreign_key` option lets you set the name of the foreign key directly:
+The `:association_foreign_key` option lets you set the name of the foreign key directly For example:

-TIP: The `:foreign_key` and `:association_foreign_key` options are useful when setting up a many-to-many self-join.
-For example:

 ```ruby
 class User < ApplicationRecord